hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

 mean by "node" see [#094].)

-this means that the characters that make up this const's name and the sematics of what this this const references must not change during this "version" [1][1] of the surrounding node.
+this means that the characters that make up this const's name and the semantics of what this const references must not change during this "version" [1][1] of the surrounding node.

-as such, during development of a new-ish library we will often find that we largely avoid naming constants as such, because of how quickly things change.
+as such, during development of a new-ish library we will often find that we largely avoid naming constants using this classification because of how quickly things are changing.

 also we avoid deep names with many such consts for the same reason [#xxx].

-#### a const with one trailing underscore is..
+#### a const with *one* trailing underscore is..

 .."visible" to the surrounding node and any nodes below it.